kevonc/kevonc.github.io/_posts/2020-11-22-i-discovered-these-customer-interviews-traps-first-hand.md

 ## User interviews are hard

 Because you're dealing with human beings, and each of them thinks differently.

-To extract useful insights requires all the important skills like analytical listening and imagination.
+And to extract useful insights requires all the important skills like analytical listening and imagination.

 I don’t think anyone could get it right the first time, and I certainly learned it the hard way.